cbrnr/sleepecg/docs/datasets.md

 mesa = read_mesa(records_pattern="00*")  # note that this is a generator
 ```

-For the mesa dataset SleepECG also supports downloading and  storing the so-called activity counts.
-These are metrics
-that quantify movement of the subject via the recording and processing of 3D accelerometer measurements.
-They are
-calculated via a proprietary algorithm in the Actiware software by Phillips.
-In order to include activity counts in the
-datasets downloaded from the mesa database, the [`read_mesa()`](sleepecg.read_mesa) function needs to be called with the
-parameter *activity_source* set either to *'actigraphy'* to download the data outright or *'cached'* to use cached
-activity counts if they were already downloaded previously.
+SleepECG supports downloading and storing activity counts for the MESA dataset.
+These metrics quantify a subject's movement based on accelerometer measurements recorded and processed using a proprietary algorithm in Philips Actiware.
+To access activity counts, call [`read_mesa()`](sleepecg.read_mesa) with `activity_source='actigraphy'` to download the data or `activity_source='cached'` to use previously downloaded counts.

 !!! note